lx2007/learngit/readme.txt

 c^^^^^^^

 ^^^^^^^
-Git is a version control system.
+Git is a distributed version control system.

-Git is a free software.
+Git is a free software distributed under the GPL.